ISSOtm/rgbds-structs/README.md

 Since `dstruct` and family require the constants to be defined at assembling time, those macros require the former solution.
 However, the latter solution may decrease build times if you have a lot of source files.

+If you want the constants to be exported by default, define symbol `STRUCTS_EXPORT_CONSTANTS` before calling `struct`.

 ### Using a struct

 **The following functionality requires the struct to have been defined earlier in the same RGBASM invocation (aka "translation unit").**